The Parasaurolophus ran on its hindlegs at speeds of up to 30mph!

 The Albertosaurus was another predator of the Parasaurolophus.
 The Albertosaurus was about the same size or even a little longer than the Parasaurolophus.

 The Daspletosaurus is another notable predator of the Parasaurolophus.
-Though strong, this carnivore was a little shorter than the Parasaurolophus at 27 to 30 feet long.
+Although strong, this carnivore was a little shorter than the Parasaurolophus at 27 to 30 feet long.

 Paleontologists believe the Parasaurolophus lived in herds.
 This provided some protection from its large predators.
-A predator was only able to capture a few from the group.
-The Parasaurolophus was able to move at a speed of around 30mph so that was another one of its defenses.
+The speed of the Parasaurolophus was another one of its defenses.

 Not surprisingly, paleontologists aren’t agreed on how the Parasaurolophus died out.
 But one common theory is an asteroid measuring six miles wide hit the earth sometime near the end of the Cretaceous Period.
 When the asteroid hit the earth, it caused a layer of dust to surround the planet.
 This layer of dust blocked a lot of sunlight from entering the earth’s atmosphere.
 Well, when plants and other vegetation don’t get enough sunlight, they die.
 Consequently, the Parasaurolophus along with other herbivorous dinosaurs lost their food source and slowly died off.